13. Would you Adam and Eve it?

 Adam can be a personal name, but in the Bible, the word Adam also means humankind.
 Adam symbolises the old humanity, separated from God, and doomed to destruction; but Christ embodies the new humanity, through which we are redeemed, renewed, and reconciled to God.

 So, there it all is, in the first three chapters of the Bible!
 The story makes sense if you take it to be literally true, so long as you recognise that its meaning is spiritual, and it also makes sense if you interpret it purely figuratively.
-However, if you accept mainstream science, then Darwin rules out the first option.
-Clearly the story’s meaning is a spiritual one; but does the fact that it is not literally true, nevertheless, undermine the whole thing?
+However, if you accept mainstream science, then Darwin rules out the first option when it comes to Adam and Eve.
+Clearly the story’s meaning is a spiritual one; but if it is not literally true does that, nevertheless, undermine the whole thing?

 To answer this question, it is helpful to consider how scholars of the Bible who lived long before Darwin interpreted Genesis in particular, and the Bible generally.
 Amongst these, we can include the NT writers themselves.
 They cannot be accused of making contrived, ad hoc, and desperate modifications to the ‘Adam and Eve theory’ for obvious reasons.